imkenough/symmetrical-fork/README.md

+## Issues
-**issues** - _Right now, the app uses Node.js’s_ `os` _module to gather PC stats in an Electron environment.
+_Right now, the app uses Node.js’s_ `os` _module to gather PC stats in an Electron environment.
 While this technically works, under the hood it ends up spawning a new PowerShell process for each individual stat.
 This quickly adds up when the app is running and ironically maxes out system resources, hitting 100% usage.
 There’s probably a better workaround for this, but I’m currently too busy to look into it._

 ### App Screenshot:
 ![app screenshot](https://github.com/user-attachments/assets/aca166ad-7242-466f-aa9a-6455e2744742)